Cold Asian Noodle Salad

 Step 4: Once the noodles are cooked, add to the bowl with the veggies.
 Add the peanut sauce and toss to combine.

-Serve right away with toppings like sesame seeds, lime, sriracha and chopped peanuts or cashews.
+Serve right away with garnish like sesame seeds, lime, sriracha and chopped peanuts or cashews.

 Recipe FAQs